eazimi/db_merge/readme.txt

 - Lists all the database table schemas
 - Lists all the database table triggers
 - Lists all the database table indices
+- Lists all the tables differences between two input databases

 * How to run
 1- go to the destination folder on your pc